keystonejs/keystone-classic/README.md

 ## About

 Keystone gives you:
-*	A simple way to create a dynamic web site or app with well-structured routes, templates and model A beautiful Admin UI based on the database models you define Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose Out of the box session management and authentication An updates framework for managing data updates or initialisation Integration with Cloudinary for image uploading, storage and resizing Integration with Mandrill for sending emails easily Integration with Google Places for clever location fields Integration with Embedly for powerful video and rich media embedding tools
+ * A simple way to create a dynamic web site or app with well-structured routes, templates, and models
+ * A beautiful Admin UI based on the database models you define
+ * Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose
+ * Out of the box session management and authentication
+ * An updates framework for managing data updates or initialisation
+ * Integration with Cloudinary for image uploading, storage and resizing
+ * Integration with Mandrill for sending emails easily
+ * Integration with Google Places for clever location fields
+ * Integration with Embedly for powerful video and rich media embedding tools

 ... plus a lot of other tools and utilities to make creating complex web apps easier.